monsieur-calcifer/dagster_uniswap_pool/README.md

 - Introduction of a BI tool or similar to display metrics data.
 - Addition of more metrics, particularly related to the analysis of liquidity and liquidity providers on pools.
 - Addition of capabilities to run a job to update data on a regular basis.

-## Code Explanation and Modification

-The code extracts all blocks and event logs for events swap, burn, collect, mint, and flash from Uniswap v3 events for a defined address.
-Currently, the address is set to `0x11b815efB8f581194ae79006d24E0d814B7697F6` for the WETH/USDT 0.05% pool.

-The start block and end block should be defined in the `constants.py` file.
-Some metrics are cumulative, so if you want to study a pool, you'd need to specify the `START_BLOCK` for when the pool was created.

-To modify the code for your own use, simply change the address, start block, and end block in the `constants.py` file to match the pool you wish to analyze.

 ## Development